npr/nprapi-wordpress/docs/pushing.md

 ## Pushing Story Updates to the NPR API

-If you edit a story that's previously been pushed to the NPR API, you can use the **Push to NPR** button in the post editor to update the post in the NPR API.
+If you edit a story that's previously been pushed to the NPR API, the changes will be pushed to the NPR API.

 ## Deleting Posts from the NPR API